 Quiet roads, amazing evening light.
 Darkness came and the drizzle and fog rolled back in.

 Finally back at base around 10.00pm, I sat at the kitchen table while Jenny (my wife), fed me and I relayed my route to Tom once again, who declared my day to be no less than 6,000m (and 262km).
-A big day – one of my largest ever in terms of up (outside of Everestings).
+A big day – one of my largest ever in terms of up (outside of reps and a normal Everesting).

 I managed to eat, shower, stretch and go to bed within an hour.
 Six hours sleep was a complete luxury.

 I rolled away at 7.00am the following morning, again in slightly damp, murky conditions.
-As I did so, two thoughts crossed my mind: first, that the Journey was a wonderfully ‘proper bike ride’ and second, my Garmin was struggling to register ascent again!
+As I did so, two thoughts crossed my mind: first, that Roam was a wonderfully ‘proper bike ride’ and second, my Garmin was struggling to register ascent again!

 Just an hour and a half later, I felt the familiar signs of a bonk looming: hilarious, so early in the day.
 A sandwich and cake in a seaside town solved that problem and I rode onwards, only ever climbing or descending.
 Slowly, as the day wore on, the weather improved.
 My legs were still pretty good, all things considered and I knew the ride was in the bag as I left my food stash for the very last time and headed west towards the coast with a couple of hours to spare.
 My Garmin steadfastly refused to play catch up and even though I kept throwing in extra climbs, it never got past 8,000m, but a final tally gave me at least 10,400m of ascent in 444km, with 30 minutes to spare.